Vendor Risk Guide 3: Evaluate and Assess

 You've been evaluating vendors as you go, but once you've finished adding evidence and sending questionnaires you can do a more formal evaluation and assessment.
 As always, start with vendors in your most critical tier and work your way down.

-- New to TPRM: use security profile to get an (almost) instant understanding of potential risks and run an assessment.
+- New to TPRM: use Security Profile to get an (almost) instant understanding of potential risks and then generate a risk assessment from Security Profile when you’re ready.

-- Using NIST or ISO frameworks: use security profile to compare vendors to NIST and ISO controls and then run an assessment.
+- Using NIST or ISO frameworks: use Security Profile to compare vendors to NIST and ISO controls and then generate a risk assessment from Security Profile when you’re ready.

-- Have a mature TPRM process or using a framework other than NIST/ISO: Compare security profile controls with your own standards, remove any standards that aren’t applicable, and then send a questionnaire that gathers the additional data you need.
-Use security profile to run the initial assessment and then edit it to add in any details not captured by the default controls.
+- Have a mature TPRM process or using a framework other than NIST/ISO: Compare Security Profile controls with your own standards, remove any standards that aren’t applicable, and then send a questionnaire that gathers the additional data you need.
+Use Security Profile to run the initial assessment and then edit the assessment to add in any details not captured by the default controls.
 Alternatively, you can run a classic assessment by uploading evidence and writing the full assessment from scratch.